 In figure 3 it is recognized that two internal DMOS switches are used, a main switch and an auxiliary switch.
 The second implemented switch is used to adjust the current slope of the switching current.
 The slope adjustment is done by a controlled charge and discharge of the gate of this DMOS.
-By choosing the external slew resistor appropriate the current transition time can be adjusted between 20ns and 100ns.
+By choosing the external resistor on the SLEW pin appropriate the current transition time can be adjusted between 20ns and 100ns.